 Progress on Pot Law

-Luckily for patients in Florida, a change in the guard helped get things moving again.
+Luckily for medical consumers in Florida, a change in the guard helped get things moving again.
 In January, 2019, Florida Gov. Ron DeSantis made it clear that he supports a medical cardholder’s ability to consume their medicine as recommended by their physician – a view which supports smoking medical marijuana in private spaces.

 Others in the legislature don't share DeSantis' progressive view, however.
 House Speaker Jose Oliva is a prime example of the strange logic advocates will have to get around if they plan to lift the ban on smoking medical marijuana.
 Oliva asks: "Is one to believe that an 8-year-old child should be smoking marijuana, inhaling smoke into their lungs.
 I’ve been in the smoke business my entire life and I’ve never heard anyone say it's good for you."